keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_G2.md

 * Let us show you one example of local transmission of the virus: the mutation seen in yellow has most probably emerged in Austria.

-* Click on the yellow branch leading to the highlighted sample.
+* Click on "Explore the data yourself, and then on the yellow branch leading to the highlighted sample.
 You will see all the samples of this branch.

-* Now you can see that all samples that belong to this branch originated in Austria
+* You can also observe how all samples of the branch are originated from patients in Austria.

 # [Community transmission within Austria](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19?branchLabel=clade&c=gt-nuc_12832&d=map&dmin=2020-02-16&f_region=Europe&m=div&p=full&s=Austria/CeMM0003/2020)

-* All of these patients were sampled in Vienna, except for Austria/CeMM0347/2020, who was diagnosed in Burgenland.
-However, as far as we know, even this patient has catched the disease in Vienna.
+* All of these patients were sampled in Vienna, except for CeMM0347, who was diagnosed in Burgenland.
+However, even this patient has been to Vienna before getting sick.

 * The first sequence of this cluster (CeMM0003) was sampled in February, and the patient has travelled to Italy before.